YichengDWu/MoYe.jl/docs/src/manual/tiled_matmul.md

 dst
 ```

-You can see that the second thread has completed the copy.
-The shape of `dst_t` is `(CPY, CPY_M, CPY_K)` representing
+The second thread has now completed its copy.
+The shape of `dst_t` is `(CPY, CPY_M, CPY_K)`, where `CPY` is the number of vectorized values per thread.
+In this case, it's 1.
+Changing to `UniversalCopy{UInt128}` would alter this.
-the the num of values handle by a thread in a single tile, and the demensions tiled in `dst`'s shape.
-Notably,
-the left most mode of `CPY` stands for the number of `vectorized` values.
-In this case it is 1, but try changing to `UniversalCopy{UInt128}` and see how the result changes.

-The NVIDIA Ampere architecture supports cuda::memcpy_async for asynchronously copying data between GPU global memory and shared memory without needing threads to orchestrate the data movement.
-In previous architectures, copying from global memory to shared memory usually involved registers for intermediation, corresponding to this syntax:
+The NVIDIA Ampere architecture supports `cuda::memcpy_async` for asynchronous data copies between global and shared memory.
+In older architectures, this required intermediate registers:
 ```@repl tiled_copy
 thr_idx = 3;
 thr_copy = get_slice(tiled_copy, thr_idx);